ColoradoStark/API-Server-Wrapper/README.md

 ****************BASH SCRIPT FOR GAME API SERVER HOSTING********************

-This is a Bourne Again SHell (script) is for the initial setup of a server that is meant to host a CRUD API for player data in a Massively Multiplayer Online Game.
+This is a Bourne Again SHell (script) is for the initial setup of a server that is meant to host a CRUD API for player stats and world data to add elements of a Massively Multiplayer Online game to a game that is played mostly locally.

-The intended use of this server is:
+The intended use case of this server is:
 HTTP based API hosting
-Turn based delayed data that is updated no more than once every 15 minutes.
+Storing data that will be updated once every 10 minutes.
-Up to 1 million total users
-Up to 20,000 Max Concurrent users

-It will give you a quick 64 bit Ubuntu 14.04 virtual development server with:
+It will deploy a 64 bit Ubuntu 14.04 server with:

 PHP 7.2